Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Best Kitchen Flooring for Rental Properties

-For best kitchen flooring in a rental where the kitchen is part of an open-plan living area, consider matching the LVT tone to your lounge — a consistent neutral wood-effect vinyl throughout makes a bigger visual impact on Rightmove photos.
+For best kitchen flooring in a rental where the kitchen is part of an open-plan living area, consider matching the LVT tone to your lounge.
+A consistent neutral wood-effect vinyl throughout makes a bigger visual impact on Rightmove photos.
 Browse all options for kitchen LVT.

 Bedrooms and Living Rooms